us-irs/spacepackets-rs/README.md

 # Features

-`spacepackets` supports various runtime environments and is also suitable for suitable for `no_std` environments.
-It has several features which may be enabled for disabled.
+`spacepackets` supports various runtime environments and is also suitable for `no_std` environments.

-It also offers support for [`serde`](https://serde.rs/).
-The Space Paccket, PUS TM and TC implementations derive the `serde` `Serialize` and `Deserialize` trait.
+It offers support for [`serde`](https://serde.rs/).
+The Space Packet, PUS TM and TC implementations derive the `serde` `Serialize` and `Deserialize` trait.
 This allows serializing and deserializing them with an appropriate `serde` provider like [`postcard`](https://github.com/jamesmunns/postcard).